cnut1648/nvim-lua/README.md

 # nvim-lua
-My dot file for nvim

-`init.vim.bak` is my old vimscript config; starting to use `init.lua` on Sep 10 2022
+My dot file for nvim, `init.vim.bak` is my old vimscript config; starting to use `init.lua` on Sep 10 2022

 Check startup time with
 ```bash